david-hurley/databricks-demos/streamlit-app-e2e-deployment/README.md

 3. Deploy the container to Azure WebApp - setup networking on app, authentication for users, permissions for users to access data outside app memory and permissions for app to write state
 4. Automate deployment with GitHub Action workflows - configure GitHub runner with permissions to container registry and Azure WebApp

-Note - replace Azure WebApps with any plethora of app hosting services and the steps are similar or the same.
+You can replace Azure WebApps with any plethora of app hosting services and the steps are similar or the same.

-### Root Cause
-The primary driver of deployment challenges is the application layer does not "live" next to the data layer.
+The primary problem is that the application layer does not "live" next to the data layer.

 ### Databricks Apps Solution

-# End-to-End Databricks App Demo - Streamlit
+Databricks Apps provides a solution by bringing the application layer directly to the data layer, eliminating the need for complex deployment infrastructure.

+Databricks Apps:
+- Does not require containerizing the application
+- Compute is serverless and auto-scales with demand
+- App authentication and user access to data is managed via Unity Catalog (i.e. your data permissions are respected)
+- You can share with anyone in your organization so long as they are in a Azure AD group (similar on AWS)
+- You can deploy Python and Node.js frameworks

+## Getting Started
 The application development and deployment cycle can be broken into 3 stages.
 1. Develop and run the app locally
 2. Deploy the app to a Databricks Dev workspace